 History lesson…Hanukkah is actually not a holiday, but rather a Festival of Lights.
 It is a celebration of Jewish life, history, and tradition.
 It celebrates a military victory, after many years of struggle, of the Maccabees over the Greek-Syrian army who wanted to crush the Jewish religion.

 After the last battle, the survivors went back to the Temple.
 To light the flame of the Menorah, a specially prepared pure olive oil was required.
 But the amount of oil remaining was only enough to burn for one day, and it would take eight days to produce a new batch.

 Miraculously, the flame burned for eight days.
 Hence, the eight days of Hanukkah.

 Traditions of Hanukkah include lighting of the Menorah, singing songs, playing dreidel, and eating foods fried in oil like latkes and jelly filled doughnuts.

 The traditional gift was gelt (money), but switched to gifts in the late 19th century.
 Hence, why you may have heard the term, “Jewish Christmas”.

 Back to the food…I’ve rounded up some of our favorite Hanukkah Recipes to cook and bake.
 I am sharing recipes for both sweet and savory dishes, plus others we simply enjoy.

 Some are traditional recipes, while others have a more modern twist.
 After all, Hanukkah gives us 8 wonderful nights to enjoy!

 My family has two foods we eat each Hanukkah no matter what…Latkes (potato pancakes) and Sufganiyot (jelly doughnuts).
-But, latkes are the family favorite.

 Over the years, we have tried many different types of latkes including sweet potato and zucchini.
 But we are always sure to have the traditional potato latkes no matter what.